Frequently Asked Dental Questions – Washington, PA

 I want my front teeth to look better, but I do not want to wear braces.
 What would you recommend?

 There are several ways we can change the look of your front teeth without the use of braces, including bonding, veneers, and bridges.
 All methods have advantages and disadvantages.
-To help you decide what’s right in your particular case, please make an appointment for a smile evaluation.
+To help you decide what is right in your particular case, please make an appointment for a smile evaluation.

 What is smile analysis and smile design?

-These are the processes that we use to ensure that you get a smile that’s just right for you.
-First, we talk to you about what you like and don’t like about your current smile.
-We take digital images of your smile so we can analyze it.
+These are the processes that we use to ensure that you get a smile that is just right for you.
+First, we talk to you about what you like and do not like about your current smile.
+We take digital images of your smile so we can analyze it and create a model to show you what it will look like before and after any procedures you are receiving.